“We don’t speak English, we speak American”

-So I put on a (probably dreadful) American accent and, self-consciously asked for an “ass creeem”.
+So I put on a (dreadful) American accent and, self-consciously asked for an “ass creeem”!

 I got my ice cream…

 Here are some more comments about languages and misunderstandings from our wonderful discussion about language on Facebook recently.
-(Please do visit and ‘Like’ my Facebook page so you can join in our chats!)
+(Please do come and join my lovely Facebook Group so you can join in our chats!)